Marange Diamond Protests: What the Industry Should Know

 The return of a company with such a history in the country has angered locals.

-The people of Marange responded with protests starting in late October, according to the Marange Women’s Alliance (MWA), which is sponsored by the Chicago Responsible Jewelry Transformative.
+The people of Marange responded with protests starting in late October, according to the Marange Women’s Alliance (MWA), which is sponsored by the Responsible Jewelry Transformative.

 They were protesting that local communities weren’t consulted before Anjin returned, nor were they compensated for Anjin moving onto their land.